wn-l1x/FIR-Filter-PSD/README.md

-# FeedForwardFilter
+# FirFilter
-A Feed Forward Filter made using VHDL
+A Feed Forward / FIR Filter made using VHDL